jaeddy/u87Recon/docs/code_manifest.md

 + **`U87GEODataProcessing.m`:** another pre-processing step - compiling and formatting GEO gene expression evidence for use with mCADRE.
 Note: I appear to have an updated version of GEO data collection code and results (see `compileGEOData` script and `geo_new` data folder).

-+ **`processU87genes.m`:** This appears to use a series of steps (including some externally run Python scripts) to look at the distribution of HPA confidence levels across model genes and reactions.
-I'm not sure if I ever did anything with this, or even finished the script...

 + **`compileGEOData.m`:** process gene expression data from GEO to create inputs for mCADRE; uses outputs from R script `importU87AffyData`

 + **`convertSBMLToCobra_Recon2.m`**